-Finally, CLAN would like to reinforce the importance of Care Leavers records in civil litigation.
-When Care Leavers request their records, they are given partial copies with information heavily redacted.
 Cases can be made or broken based upon what is in these files, and Care Leavers can also make the decision to pursue a case or not based upon their files.
 Moreover, the information in these files is about the Care Leaver, it is about their childhood, and it contains information pertinent to them.
-It is their information and should be readily available to access without redactions.
-The 'third party information' that is so often redacted are the names of perpetrators who are still getting away with their crimes hiding behind freedom of information laws.
+It is their information and should be readily available to access without onerous obstacles in their ways.
 Erasing and denying Care Leavers access to their childhood information is more than unjust, it is denying them a basic human right.
-Currently the QLD government are proposing a bill which involves releasing information to a Care Leaver about third parties.
+The QLD government proposed a bill in 2017 which involves releasing information to a Care Leaver about third parties.
 According to the explanatory notes of the Child Protection Reform Amendment Bill 2017, the QLD Government feels: